|[ SAT 2018, APLAS 2017, HVC 2017 ]||

 |[ SOSP 2013 ]||

 Fast Dynamic Binary Translation for the Kernel [ talk video ]

-Dynamic binary translation (DBT) is a technique with a wide variety of applications; innovative ways to employ appear almost regularly in the research literature.
-This paper presents a rather innovative way to perform DBT for an OS kernel efficiently even in the presence of high rates of interrupt and exception activity.
-The capability of turning DBT on and off during system execution is quite cool, and did not exist in any previous DBT system previously.
+Dynamic binary translation (DBT) is a technique with a wide variety of applications; innovative ways to employ DBT appear almost regularly in the research literature.
+This paper explains how to perform DBT for an OS kernel efficiently even in the presence of high rates of interrupt and exception activity.
+The capability of turning DBT on and off during system execution is quite cool, and did not exist in any previous DBT system.
 The orchestration of translated instructions in the processor's instruction cache to improve the performance of the system (i.e., the translated system can be faster than the native system) is quite interesting.
 We use our DBT implementation to monitor the sharing behaviour of the Linux kernel.

-This was also the first SOSP paper ever from India.
+This was the first SOSP paper ever from India.

 |[ ASPLOS 2013 ]||